RfidResearchGroup/proxmark3/doc/bt_manual_v10.md

 *	Unplug your Proxmark3 RDV4.0 device from any usb cable.
 *	Remove the plastic upper case of Proxmark3 RDV4.0 with opener.
-*	The antenna is temporarily removed with a screwdriver to expose the FPC interface.
+*	Remove temporarily the antenna with a screwdriver to expose the FPC interface.
 *	Turn off all power switches, insert the FPC wire into the FPC connector, and lock the FPC connector.
 *	Tear off the blue film of heat conductive double-sided tape.
 Align the add-on to the hole positions and gently insert it into the case.
 *	Assembly finished!